 Many people approach alcohol or drug rehab with pessimism.
 They may not think sobriety is realistic, or they may not be ready to quit drinking alcohol or using drugs.
 A part of them may know that substance abuse is ruining their life.
 But other factors prevent them from admitting that they need to change.

 Motivational interviewing is a counseling technique that helps clients build motivation for treatment.
 It does not address underlying causes of substance abuse or addiction.
 It’s usually used as a complement to other therapies, such as cognitive behavioral therapy.

 Motivational interviewing is based on four assumptions:

-Many of these people are in the early stages of change.
+Many people who begin treatment with motivational interviewing sessions are in the early stages of change.

 The stages of change include:

 Motivational interviewing is a type of motivational therapy that helps clients recognize a problem and build motivation to pursue a solution.
 It doesn’t necessarily show patients which actions to take or teach them how to change behaviors.

 Psychologists William R. Miller and Stephen Rollnick helped develop the motivational interviewing approach to counseling.
 In their book “Motivational Interviewing: Preparing People to Change Addictive Behavior,” they outlined five principles that therapists should adhere to.